dagniel/ckan-on-openshift/README.md

 ## CKAN

+Only two template configuration versions are provided:
+- deployment with ephemeral persistence(emptyDir)
+- local build with deployment and PersistenceVolumeClaim for data storage Other variants can be adapted starting from these versions.

+### Configuration

-If the entire stack of templated components, that are needed by CKAN, has been consistently deployed (using the same application NAME and Openshift NAMESPACE), the parametrized `Secret` object that holds setup environment variables for CKAN(default is called `${NAME}-env`) should just work.
+If the entire stack of templated components, that are needed by CKAN, has been consistently deployed (using the same application NAME and
+Openshift NAMESPACE),the parametrized `Secret` and `ConfigMap` objects that hold setup environment variables for CKAN should just work.

-If CKAN has to connect to specific endpoints for Redis, Datapusher, SOlr and Postgres, then the `Secret` must be manually edited accordingly.
+If CKAN is built with different configurations or has to connect to specific endpoints for Redis, Datapusher, SOlr and Postgres, then the appropriate configuration must be manually edited inside the `Secret` and/or `ConfigMap`.

+#### `ckan` ConfigMap
+Holds environment variables and configuration files that are CKAN(app)-specific
+Components:
+- `ckan.ini` main configuration file for CKAN
+	- **required**
+	- can be in raw/complete form so it may be used "as-is"
+	- can be in templated form, which means, using environment variables; the initialization procedure(`ckan_entrypoint.sh` script) will try to substitute them
+- `who.ini` file
+	- optional
+- `CKAN_` environment variables
+	- used at container initialization
+	- there are 2 markers/flags used by the init script
+		- `CKAN_USE_CONF_TEMPLATE` if set to `true`, the init script treats the supplied `ckan.ini` file as template and will try to substitute the variables found in it with the values of the equivalent environment variables
+    - `CKAN_DO_DB_INIT` if set to `true`, the init script will initialize the database and create and save the initialization script for the `datapusher` database
+	- the rest of the env vars will be substituted inside the `ckan.ini` file if it is marked as being template

+#### `ckan` Secret
+Mainly holds environment variables that container-specific.

 ## Solr
 Images are found at https://quay.io/repository/dagniel/ckan.solr-on-openshift<br>
 The "base-" images are built based on the Docker configuration from ckan's repository for convenience(the images aren't built and pushed to a public image repository).<br>
 The Openshift specific image relies on the base image and is tagged with just the version of the original solr("6.6.2", "6.6.5"")

 ## Datapusher